 Oh, and did you know that adding just a pinch of black pepper to your turmeric will increase the bioavailability of curcumin (the active ingredient in turmeric) by over 2,000%.
 So even though it may sound a bit odd, I like to add a pinch of black pepper to this smoothie.
 Totally optional, ya’ll!

 Hope you are all having a wonderful spring time.
 I look forward to sharing more of our delicious morning smoothies and juices with you as the warmer weather makes me want to bust out the vitamix.
 Looking forward to all of the summer fruits and berries.

 - ¾ cup pineapple chunks, fresh or frozen

-- 1 cup homemade coconut milk (or ¾ cup full fat canned coconut milk plus ¼ cup water)
+- 1 cup homemade coconut milk (recipe here) (or ¾ cup full fat canned coconut milk (like this) plus ¼ cup water)

-- fresh turmeric, peeled ~ about the size of a small grape (or ¼-1/2 tsp turmeric powder)
+- fresh turmeric, peeled ~ about the size of a small grape (or ¼-1/2 tsp turmeric powder (like this)

 - fresh ginger, peeled ~ about the size of a small grape

-- 1 TBS coconut butter or coconut oil1/4 tsp cinnamon powder
+- 1 TBS coconut butter (like this) or coconut oil (like this)

 - Optional: 3-4 ice cubes, if you like a colder smoothie

 - Optional: pinch of black pepper to help turmeric absorption